Cincinnati Bengals vs. Jacksonville Jaguars NFL Week 4 Odds, Plays and Insights for September 30, 2021

 Over/under insights

-- Cincinnati has combined with its opponents to put up more than 46 points only one time this season.
+- Cincinnati and its opponents have scored at least 46 points -- this matchup's over/under -- only once this season.

-- Jacksonville and its opponents have combined to score more than 46 points in two games this season.
+- Jacksonville's games have gone over 46 points in two opportunities this season.

-- The two teams combine to score 40.4 points per game, 5.6 less than the total in this contest.

-- The 48.3 points per game these two squads have surrendered to opponents this season are 2.3 more than the 46 over/under in this contest.

-- Bengals games have an average total of 44.7 points this season, 1.3 fewer than Thursday's over/under.
+- The combined points per game average of the two teams, 40.4, is 5.6 points fewer than Thursday's over/under.

+- This contest's total is 2.3 points lower than the 48.3 these two squads combine to give up per game in 2020.

-- The 46-point total for this game is 1.3 points below the 47.3 points per game average total in Jaguars games this season.
+- The average total in Bengals games this season is 44.7, 1.3 points fewer than Thursday's total of 46.

 Bengals stats and trends

-- The Bengals have turned the ball over four more times (5 total) than the Jaguars have forced a turnover (1) this season.
+- This year, the Bengals have turned the ball over five times, four more than the Jaguars' takeaways (1).

 - Click over to SISportsbook and find the latest spread, moneyline and total for Cincinnati's matchup with the Jaguars.